YourFreindlyNeghboirhoodCod/codOS/README.md

 you must use a github getter to install this OS, use pastebin get wPtGKMam github to get the github program! then once you have gotten it, just type github YourFreindlyNeghboirhoodCod codOS move downloads/codOS into the main folder, then move startup out of codOS into the main folder

+HOW TO CHANGE PASSWORD:
+password system has been reworked, thanks to my G named dj! check startup.lua for intructions.